Heatblur-Simulations/f-4e-manual/src/cockpit/wso/pedestal_group.md

 ### Laser Ready Select Button

-Enables designator laser firing if illuminated after pressing.
+Pushing the button (6) enables designator laser firing if illuminated after pressing.

 Light remains off if interlocks (nose gear up and all pod functions working) inhibit use.
 Subsequent press deactivates laser system.

 ### Power On Button

-Applies power to the targeting pod when pressed and released.
+Applies (74) power to the targeting pod when pressed and released.
 Selected again to power off targeting pod.
 Button lamp will turn off once head is stowed.

 To prevent damage to the system, whenever equipped, power to the system should